-- Strategic: calculated

-- Stuka bomber: a German bomber aircraft that was used in the second world war

-- Indomitable: undefeatable

-- Final abode: refers to the last residence of the soul the heaven.

-- Demise: death

-- Foretold: predicted

-- Transfixed: cause (someone) to become motionless with horror, wonder, or astonishment.

-- Stupefaction: shock

-- Enunciated: say or pronounce clearly.

-- Incredible: unbelievable

-- Rumour: a currently circulating story or report of uncertain or doubtful truth.

-- Rife: widespread, prevalent

-- Hindsight: to understand an event or situation only after it has happened

-- Court of wards: The Court of Wards was a legal body created by the East India Company.
-Its purpose was to protect heirs and their estates when the heir was deemed a minor and incapable of acting independently.

-- Tuft: a bunch or collection of threads, grass, hair, etc., held or growing together at the base.
+- Pretending: behaving to make it appear that something is the case when in fact it is not - Strategic: calculated - Stuka bomber: a German bomber aircraft that was used in the second world war - Indomitable: undefeatable - Final abode: refers to the final residence of the soul the heaven. - Demise: death - Foretold: predicted - Transfixed: cause (someone) to become motionless with horror, wonder, or astonishment. - Stupefaction: shock - Enunciated: say or pronounce clearly. - Incredible: unbelievable - Rumour: a currently circulating story or report of uncertain or doubtful truth. - Rife: widespread, prevalent - Hindsight: to understand an event or situation only after it has happened - Court of wards: The Court of Wards was a legal body created by the East India Company.
+Its purpose was to protect heirs and their estates when the heir was deemed to be a minor and therefore incapable of acting independently. - Tuft: a bunch or collection of threads, grass, hair, etc., held or growing together at the base.

-[THE TIGER KING] | ENGLISH | STUDY NOTES
+[THE TIGER KING] | ENGLISH| STUDY NOTES

 - Incoherent: unclear, confused

 - Proclamation: a public or official announcement

 - Fling: throw

 - Confiscated: taken with authority

 - Ambition: a strong desire to do or achieve something.

 - Bare: here, unarmed

 - Firm: determined

 - 6uqqqResolve: decision

 - Boar: pig

 - Durai: Tamil word meaning chief or leader Carcass: the dead body of an animal.

 - Relented: relaxed his decision

 - Deliberations: discussions

 - Dispatched: sent

 - Unforeseen: unplanned, accidental

 - Hurdle: problem

 - Standstill: stop

 - Extinct: having no living members.

 - Hara-kiri: a ritual of suicide practised in Japan.

 - Brandishing: waving as a threat or in anger or excitement

 - Shuddering: tremble with fear

 - Summoned: called

 - Babble: to talk or say something in a quick, confused, excited, or silly way

-- Investigate: find out

-- Adorned: decorated Changing your Tomorrow

-- Fever pitch: extreme

-- Anxiety: curiosity

-- Tally: count, total

-- Savage: uncontrolled

-- Wary: be cautious

-- Gloom: sadness

-- Dispelled: removed

-- Exemption: freedom

-- Wantonly: carelessly

-- Flout: to go against something or someone

-- Fury: anger

-- Obstinacy: firmness

-- Mounted: increased